 All planning decisions can contribute to getting to net zero.
 For a development to be low carbon its location, design, construction, use, transport provision and demolition need to be right.
 If not, it will embed further carbon emissions that may last for decades.
-The right kind of planning policies can help to support the aspects of decarbonising transport, the domestic and commercial sectors, and support the development of new renewables and carbon off-set schemes.
-Appropriate local development policies include:
+Planning policies that can support getting to net zero include:

-- Setting low carbon design standards for retrofitting existing buildings and for new development, for example minimum energy performance standards. - Requiring the provision of infrastructure and investment that supports a reduction in travel needs, walking, cycling, public transport and electric vehicles. - Supporting renewable energy development. - Increasing carbon sequestration through land use requirements.
+- Setting low carbon design standards for retrofitting existing buildings and for new development, for example minimum energy performance standards. - Requiring the provision of infrastructure and investment that supports a reduction in travel needs, and an increase in walking, cycling, public transport and electric vehicles. - Supporting renewable energy development. - Increasing carbon sequestration through land use requirements.

-Last year the government published a White Paper with proposals to overhaul the planning system, largely to support the construction of more housing, with the most notable being the introduction of zonal planning, the refocusing of local plans and the introduction of a new infrastructure levy.
-A new Planning Bill, which relaxes rules on planning permission, will go before parliament in autumn.
+The government recently published a White Paper with proposals to overhaul the planning system, largely to support the construction of more housing, with the most notable proposals being the possible introduction of zonal planning and the introduction of a new infrastructure levy.
+These proposals were due to be taken forward in a new Planning Bill, however these are now being re-considered by government.

 All Local Plans in East Sussex are either being prepared or being reviewed.
-With a revised NPPF imminent (off the back of the Planning Bill), there is an opportunity for Local Planning Authorities to set a policy framework that compels the development industry to set much higher energy performance standards in new developments.
-This may not be a universal approach across the county, but where such developments are taking place, lessons on how they have been achieved, including how concerns around site viability have been overcome, need to be gathered and shared amongst those involved in the planning and development industry in East Sussex in order to drive greater faster change.
+This provides an opportunity for Local Planning Authorities to set a policy framework that compels the development industry to set much higher energy performance standards in new developments.
+This may not be a universal approach across the county, but where such developments are taking place, lessons on how they have been achieved, including how concerns around site viability have been overcome, need to be gathered and shared amongst those involved in the planning and development industry in East Sussex in order to drive greater and faster change.
+For example, several Local Planning Authorities in East Sussex are preparing circular economy and design policies for their Local Plans, which are aimed at delivering low carbon buildings and efficient resource use.